 Rhyg a Rhosod (Rye and Roses) is a micro-homestead and family bakery in Penegoes near Machynlleth, based at the home of Jane, Tom, and Reuben Baker.
 We keep our own chickens, ferment and preserve, make and grow food from scratch (butter, yoghurt, cheese, fermented drinks, peanut butter, granola, herbs etc) - and of course bake delicious sourdough bread for sale, and teach you how to make it.

 We are learning to grow heritage varieties of grain and ingredients on a small scale for our business in mid-Wales.
-In the future we hope to build a wood-fired oven, start Clwb Bara - a community bread club - and run pop-up events and courses.
+In the future we hope to build a wood-fired oven and run pop-up events and more courses.